20k/crapmud_documentation/README.md

 Polling is performed by the request "client_poll_json" - this is the main driver that fetches chat so polls should be around ~1s in interval.
 This will probably be changed in the future because ddos'sing my own server is a poor move

 The "client_command register client" command should be sent if no key.key file is present.
-The response is "command ####register secret <128bytekey>".
+The response is "command_auth secret <128bytekey>".
 This 128 byte key should be saved and used to auth, it is not retrievable from the server

 The "client_command auth client <128bytekey>" command should be sent to auth the client after a new connection is made to the server, or on reconnect

 In the event that your http lib dislikes binary, you can use register client_hex and auth client_hex to process hex instead.
 The format is little endian.
-If you ask for hex, the response will be "command ####register secret_hex <128bytekeyashex>"
+If you ask for hex, the response will be "command_auth secret_hex <128bytekeyashex>"

 The "client_terminate_scripts JSON" command can be sent to terminate a realtime script.
 The JSON format is {"id":id}.
 If the id is -1, it will terminate any realtime script